d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 17:46:13.884407 06:e2:c0:20:ec:9f > 06:4c:1f:a8:84:3b, 10.0.0.10.54415 > 10.0.0.11.4789: VXLAN, flags [I] (0x08), vni 256
 02:42:c0:a8:00:64 > 02:42:c0:a8:00:02, 192.168.0.100 > 192.168.0.2: ICMP echo reply, id 1, seq 0, length 64
 ```
-Each packet generates two lines of output in tcpdump because it can analyze
+Each packet generates two lines of output in tcpdump because due to VXLAN frames
-VXLAN frames (a few fields have been removed for readability):
+analysis (a few fields have been removed for readability):
 - the "outer" frame, with IP 10.0.0.11 and 10.0.0.10 (docker hosts)
 - the "inner" frame, with IP 192.168.0.100 and 192.168.0.2 (our containers)
 and an ICMP payload.
 We can also see the MAC addresses of our containers.